Menu

 Learn the Terminal & Command Line

-Learn the Linux terminal and command line from scratch with a free, interactive online course.
-Master shell basics, file navigation, text processing, pipes, permissions, and bash scripting through hands-on exercises in a real browser-based terminal — and earn a free certificate when you finish.
+A free, interactive online course on the Linux terminal and command line.
+You run real commands on every lesson — shell basics, file navigation, text processing, pipes, permissions, bash scripting — in a browser-based terminal, with a free certificate when you finish.

 • Beginner friendly